First published on Thursday, September 22, 2022

 Employers should manage the risks to women of childbearing age, pregnant workers and new mothers, providing suitable rest facilities and conducting regular risk assessments.

-If there is no alternative ‘safe job’ available, the pregnant employee may be entitled to "no safe job" leave at their usual rate of pay, provided they are eligible for unpaid parental leave under the Fair Work Act.
+The Fair Work Act states that if a pregnant worker’s usual job is unsafe, the employer must offer suitable alternative work, on the same terms and conditions.
+If there is no alternative ‘safe job’ available, the pregnant employee may be entitled to 'no safe job' leave at their usual rate of pay, provided they are eligible for unpaid parental leave under the Fair Work Act.

 Pregnant workers breastfeeding at work

 Pregnant workers or mothers that are breastfeeding need more frequent rest breaks.
-Agree on frequency and timings so you know when they're resting.
+You should agree with your employee on the frequency and timings of breaks, so you know when they're resting.
+Your suitable area should have:

-• Somewhere to lie down.
+Somewhere to lie down

-• Be private so they can breastfeed if they choose to.
+Be private so they can breastfeed if they choose to

 To make sure the space is safe, you should conduct a risk assessment on your suitable area so that you can eliminate any risks.
+Toilets are not suitable for pregnant mothers to rest or lie down.

 Manage pregnancy risk assessment with BrightHR

-Reducing the risks for pregnant workers or new mothers is essential.
-This means a risk assessment should be carried out every time someone is pregnant, breastfeeding or they've given birth in the last six months.
+A risk assessment should be carried out every time someone is pregnant, breastfeeding or they've given birth in the last six months.
+If pregnant workers are harmed because of a lack of care, your business could receive a hefty fine or be sent to prison.

 Our health and safety advisors are on hand 24/7 to advise you on a case-by-case basis so you can have confidence that you’re always doing the best by your employees.